Section 12.3 Groups

 Section 12.3.2 Group Properties

-Section 12.3.2.2 Group Name
+Section 12.3.2.1 Group Name

-Section 12.3.2.4 Group User(s)
+Section 12.3.2.2 Group User(s)

-Section 12.3.2.5 Group Security Policy
+Section 12.3.2.3 Group Security Policy

 Section 12.3.2.5.1 Data Policy

 A Group Data Policy grants access to work areas in the workspace.
-Roles can be inherited in the group policy OR can be defined separately.
-If a Role has a data policy defined the Role Data Policy overrides the Group Data Policy.
+Roles can be inherited in the group policy, or can be defined separately.
+If a Role has a data policy defined, the Role Data Policy overrides the Group Data Policy.

 • Related Articles